timunie/Ava-ApiTests/website/docs/M_Avalonia_AvaloniaObject_IsSet.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
+True if the property is set, otherwise false.

+## Remarks
-True if the property is set, otherwise false.Returns true if *property* is a styled property which has a value assigned to it or a binding targeting it; otherwise false.
+Returns true if *property* is a styled property which has a value assigned to it or a binding targeting it; otherwise false.

 ## See Also